DD2480-Group10/javaparser/report.md

 3. Are the results of your tool consistent with existing coverage tools?

-It is not as consistent as intelliJ’s built in tool, or jacoco.
-See answer to 2.
+It is not as consistent as intelliJ’s built in tool, or JaCoCo.
+For example when running the our own implemented coverage tool for the method prettyPrintingTextNode we got 10/19, meanwhile JaCoCo got 12/19.

 ## Coverage improvement